 Affiliated faculty and staff

 We welcome new affiliates.
-If you’re interested in getting involved, fill out this affiliates interest form.
+If you’re interested in getting involved, fill out this affiliate interest form.

 - Olga Shvetsova, political science